-Question: In adult patients with SLE, is consuming turmeric tea more effective than Plaquenil at reducing joint pain?
+Question: In adult patients with SLE, is consuming turmeric tea just as effective as Plaquenil in reducing joint pain?

 This question could be more specific (Gender specific?
 What counts as a reduction in joint pain?), but is still a therapy question.
 We're comparing an alternative therapy (turmeric tea) with a more standard drug therapy (Plaquenil).

 Scenario: Your patient has a history of blood clots and after they came in to your clinic with right calf discomfort and tightness, you're concerned about DVT.
 You remember reading about the limitations of duplex ultrasound and calfveins, and are wondering if a d-dimer assay can help you rule out DVT more accurately.

 Question: Is d‐dimer assay more accurate at ruling out deep vein thrombosis compared to ultrasound?